-The tour covers a visit to the five major islands Debre Mereyam, Entos Eyesu, Kibran, Azwa and Beter Maryam.
-There are impressive colorful murals all around the inner wall of these churches that depicits a summary of Biblical stories painted in a cartoonic style
+The tour covers a visit to the five major islands Debre Maryam, Entos Eyesu, Kibran, Azwa and Beter Maryam.
+There are impressive colourful murals all around the inner wall of these churches that depicts a summary of Biblical stories painted in a cartoon style

 Motor Boats from the Lake Tana Pier sails every hour.
-The entire trip lasts for five to six hours, and costs around 200 ETB per person.
-There is an 100 ETB entrance fess to visit each monasteries.
+The entire trip lasts for five to six hours and costs around 200 ETB per person.
+There is a 100 ETB entrance fees to visit each monastery.

-Its recommended to arrange the tour through the hotel as the touts in the shore would quote exorbitant rates for the trip.
+Its recommended arranging the tour through the hotel as the touts in the shore would quote exorbitant rates for the trip.

-The island of Debre Mereyam is located at the Blue Nile outlet.
-The monastery in the island was founded by Saint Tewodros Tselalesh in 14th century.
-However, the monastery burnt down during the Zemene Mesafint, and was later rebuilt by Emperor Tewodros in 19th century.
+The island of Debre Maryam is located at the Blue Nile outlet.
+The monastery in the island was founded by Saint Tewodros Tselalesh in the 14th century.
+However, the monastery burnt down during the Zemene Mesafint and was later rebuilt by Emperor Tewodros in the 19th century.

 The island is a home to 25 families who are priests and monks.
 The church compound houses all the 10 priests and their families.